MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/ipv6-comparefunction.md

 * `1`: If the long representation of the first IPv6 string argument is greater than the second IPv6 string argument.
 * `-1`: If the long representation of the first IPv6 string argument is less than the second IPv6 string argument.

-If conversion for one of the two IPv6 strings was not successful, the result will be `null`.
+If conversion for one of the two IPv6 strings wasn't successful, the result will be `null`.

-**Notes**
+> [!Note]

-The function can accept and compare arguments representing both IPv6 and IPv4 network addresses.
-However, if the caller is aware that arguments are in IPv4 format, it is advised to use [ipv4_is_compare()](./ipv4-comparefunction.md) function as it will result in better runtime performance.
+> The function can accept and compare arguments representing both IPv6 and IPv4 network addresses.
+However, if the caller knows that arguments are in IPv4 format, use [ipv4_is_compare()](./ipv4-comparefunction.md) function.
+This function will result in better runtime performance.

 ## Examples: IPv6/IPv4 comparison equality cases